ctb/2025-ncbi-rest-api/README.md

 to download all of the genomes in bulk.

 Specifically, this repo contains code to:
+* Download a dataset zip for one or more accessions;
 * Retrieve genome accessions for all eukaryotic genomes.
 * Create "subtracted" lists for polyphyletic taxonomic nodes such as invertebrates, non-bilateria, and "other" eukaryotes.